-Thus the induction of the Warburg phenotype can lead to malignancy, autoimmune disease, metabolic syndrome x, neuropsychiatric disease and neuronal degeneration.
+Thus induction the of the Warburg phenotype lead can to neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.
 The Warburg phenotype leads to inhibition of pyruvate dehydrogenase and accumulation of pyruvate.
 The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis.
 The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
-The increased cholesterol substrate leads to increased archaeal growth and further induction of the Warburg phenotype.18
+The increased cholesterol substrate leads to increased archaeal growth and further induction of the Warburg phenotype.18 The Warburg phenotype is important in the pathogenesis of neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease